Amy McMahon, University of Cincinnati Board Chair

-Josh Wagoner, GLSEN (Gay, Lesbian, Straight Education Network)- Greater Cincinnati Chapter Secretary
+Josh Wagoner, GLSEN (Gay, Lesbian, Straight Education Network)- Greater Cincinnati Chapter Board Vice Chair

 Josh Wagoner is a designer at SPACES interiors, architecture & construction, where his projects include custom residential renovations.
 He joined the Community Shares board in 2013, representing GLSEN Greater Cincinnati.
 At GLSEN, he helped launch and grow the weekly Youth Group for middle and high school age students, revitalize the annual Youth Summit, and worked to raise the local chapter’s media and public profile.
 Currently Josh is executive producer of a feature-length documentary for GLSEN Greater Cincinnati on being LGBT in Catholic schools.
 He lives in North Avondale.

 Patrick Moloughney, Owner, Macaron Bar Board Treasurer